 Day 3: La Push

 Our last day in the park was spent relaxing on the coast, recovering from our hikes.
 The Mora Campground we camped at was on the north side of the river, and on the south side is First Beach.
-First Beach is located within the Quileute Indian Reservation and surrounded by Olympic National Park.
+First Beach is located within the Quileute Indian Reservation and is surrounded by Olympic National Park.
 The beach is sandy with a crescent-shaped shoreline that’s popular with surfers.
 We stopped here first and explored the rocks looking for sea creatures during the low tide.

 Starfish are naturally born extremely fragile.
-A simple gentle poke might hurt them, not to mention a strong grab to get them out of water.
+A simple gentle poke might hurt them, not to mention a strong grab to get them out of the water.
 NEVER FORCEFULLY REMOVE A STARFISH FROM THE WATER.
 These creatures have tiny structures that make up their bodies.

 With a shorter hike than Third Beach, we decided to do the 4-mile round trip hike to Second Beach after First Beach.
 The trail was interesting, after 0.3 miles, the descent becomes more defined, and the trail becomes a switchback crib staircase that leads down to the beach.